chillcicada/tntt/README.md

 For Windows 10/11 users or Linux users with corresponding fonts installed, the font configurations are `SimSun/NSimSun`, `SimHei`, `KaiTi`, and `FangSong`.
 For macOS users, the configurations are `Songti SC`, `Heiti SC`, `Kaiti SC`, and `Fangsong SC`.
 Additionally, you may use `Source Han Serif` or `Source Han Sans` as alternatives for Song and Hei typefaces (**Note: Typst currently does not support variable fonts, so please do not use Noto series fonts, `Noto Sans CJK SC` for example!**).

 This template includes built-in font configurations for Windows 10/11 systems, and the relevant fonts can be found in the [release][Release].
 Windows Chinese systems will typically provide these fonts by default.
-After downloading, you can specify the font path for Typst, such as:
+Linux users can specify the font path for Typst after downloading fonts, such as:

 ```bash
 # Download the fonts to the current directory and unzip them to the fonts directory